buehlpa/TramDag/how_to_use/sampling.md

 # Sampling

-Sampling, according to Pearls ladder of causality, can be done with the function:
+Sampling can be done with the function:

 ```
 samples,latents= model.sample()